 The Ganga is the most holy river in our country but seeing the condition of the river I felt so bad, I just touched and prayed.
 Due to rain, the condition had become more adverse, it was muddy and slippery and may cause accidents.
 Please be careful if you are planning to visit.

 But the view from Ghat was amazing, you can see the Vivekananda Setu from a distance, steamer boats passing by which take you to Belur Math.
 Black clouds hover all over with a slight drizzle and the Ganga flowing by made everything picturesque.

 On seeing us the man who was shouting at the top of his voice asked one of the boys to clean the desk and bench for us.
-Oh,, by the way,, did I tell you there were no tables and chairs like the one you find in restaurants, instead, there were desks and benches and people sat in groups to enjoy the food.
-No one comes here for ambience but one and only Hing-er Kochuri.
+Oh, by the way, did I tell you there were no tables and chairs like the ones you find in restaurants, instead, there were desks and benches and people sat in groups to enjoy the food.
+No one comes here for ambiance but one and only Hing-er Kochuri.

 Also, Read – Top 5 Markets for Shopping in Kolkata

-The wait ended and there came our plate full of Hing-er Kochuri, there was five of them and to accompany the Kochuris they served Channa’s dal.
-The combination was deadly I tell you and for a foodie bong like me it seemed nothing more than bliss.
+The wait ended and there came our plate full of Hing-er Kochuri, there were five of them and to accompany the Kochuris they served Channa’s dal.
+The combination was deadly I tell you and for a foodie bong like me, it seemed nothing more than bliss.

 Also Read – Top 8 Places For Tourist Attractions in Bolpur

 We were about to finish the doi-bora when the man serving the sweets insisted to try some Rosogulla and Lalmohan, well we could not refuse, in fact, I especially was dying to have these.
-One each, rosogulla and lalmohan as desserts, what else I need in life.
-On way back, I tried to click some pictures of the man who sat on a high platform and was busy making the kocuris.
+One each, rosogulla and lalmohan as desserts, what else do I need in life?
+On my way back, I tried to click some pictures of the man who sat on a high platform and was busy making the kochuris.